-The rights, preferences and restrictions attaching to each class of our capital stock are described in Exhibit 2.3 (entitled "Description of Securities Registered Under Section 12 of the Exchange Act") to this Annual Report on Form 20-F, and are hereby incorporated by reference into this Annual Report.
+The rights, preferences and restrictions attaching to each class of our shares are described in Amendment No. 1 to our Registration Statement on Form 8-A (entitled "Description of Registrant's Securities to be Registered") (File No. 1-12874), filed with the SEC on October 1, 2024, and are hereby incorporated by reference into this Annual Report.